What were Protected Rights?

 'Contracting Out' of SERPS/S2P ended on 5 April 2012.
 This means that there is no longer any form of 'Protected Rights' within a defined contribution, company or private investment linked pension scheme.

 For information though, we detail below what Protected Rights used to be:

-Part of your National Insurance Contributions are used to pay for your Basic State Pension.
-In addition, some of your contributions used to also pay towards a second tier State Pension called the State Second Pension (S2P), it used to be known as SERPS (State Earnings Related Pension Scheme).
+Some of your National Insurance Contributions are used to pay for credits towards your State Pension.
+In addition, some of your contributions used to also pay towards a second tier State Pension called the State Second Pension (S2P), before that this used to be known as SERPS (State Earnings Related Pension Scheme).

-Protected Rights were not allowed to be converted into a tax free cash and a pension income before 6 April 2006, you could only receive an income but Pension Simplification laws now allow people to receive a tax free lump sum up to 25% of the fund value with the balance buying an income.
+Protected Rights were not allowed to be converted into tax free cash and a pension income before 6 April 2006, you could only receive an income but changes with Pension Simplification Laws in 2006 then allowed people to receive a tax free lump sum up to 25% of the fund value with the balance buying an income.